-- Preferred option: Positive against some of the environmental objectives and the tourist objective. - No policy.
-Not having a policy does not mean that these objectives will be impacted negatively but a policy provides more certainty and sets out criteria which development needs to meet.
-With the specific location characteristics and constraints a policy is prudent for this area of the Broads.
-Experience of using this policy as part of the Sites Specifics Local Plan has been positive and the Authority considers its continued inclusion in the Local Plan to be important. - No change to currently adopted policy.
-Policy would rate in a similar way to the Preferred Option.
-However the wording relating to ENV4 and ENV6 is stronger in the Preferred Option.
+- No policy.
+Experience of using this policy as part of the Sites Specifics Local Plan has been positive and the Authority considers its continued inclusion in the Local Plan to be important. - No change to adopted policy.
 The proposed policy clarifies some elements of the adopted policy and includes stronger wording in some places.